 For landlords with multiple properties, spec suites can also be beneficial by providing economies of scale and standardized finishes.

-Also, when a tenant moves out of a spec suite it usually takes less TI dollars to get it ready for the next tenant.
+Also, when a tenant moves out of a spec suite it usually takes fewer TI dollars to get it ready for the next tenant.

 Cons of Spec Suites

 Spec Suites Can Create Financial Risk

 On the other hand, pursuing a spec suite can also present a financial risk for the landlord.
 If the space will not lease once the spec suite has been completed, not only is the landlord missing out on income due to the vacancy but is also out of pocket tens of thousands (if not hundreds of thousands) of dollars.

 This is why it’s important to ensure that the space you’re considering is a good fit for the spec suite market.
 In Austin, we typically do not recommend creating spec suites that are much larger than 5,000 square feet, as there is not the same demand for spec suites from these larger tenants.

 Additionally, a spec suite could limit the potential uses of a space if done incorrectly.
 Because a spec suite is essentially the landlord’s best guess as to what the average tenant in the market would like to have in a space, a misjudgment on the landlord’s part can seriously diminish the space’s attractiveness.

 For example, if the landlord builds a suite with private offices and a single, large conference room in a market where tenants are looking for flexible space with open floor plans and multiple small conference rooms, it can severely diminish the appeal of the space.
 This is why it is vital for a landlord to make sure they understand current market conditions before pursuing a spec suite.